zephyrproject-rtos/zephyr/doc/releases/migration-guide-4.0.rst

   all the network shell activities can be found under ``net`` shell command.
   After this change the bridge shell is used by ``net bridge`` command.

+* The Ethernet bridging code is changed to allow similar configuration experience as in Linux.
+The bridged Ethernet interface can be used normally even if bridging is enabled.
+The actual bridging is done by a separate virtual network interface that directs network packets to bridged Ethernet interfaces.
+  The :c:func:`eth_bridge_iface_allow_tx` is removed as it is not needed because the bridged Ethernet interface can send and receive data normally.
+  The :c:func:`eth_bridge_listener_add` and :c:func:`eth_bridge_listener_remove` are
+  removed as same functionality can be achieved using promiscuous API.
+  Because the bridge interface is a normal network interface, the :c:func:`eth_bridge_iface_add` and :c:func:`eth_bridge_iface_remove` will take network interface pointer as a first parameter.

 Other Subsystems
 ****************